nullwriter/crypto-fantasy/app/README.rst

 * Requires mobile phone number from SIM card

-First you need to [follow Yowsup's registration process](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0#yowsup-cli-registration) to register your phone number and obtain the Whatsapp password
+First you need to [follow Yowsup's registration process](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0#yowsup-cli-registration) to register your phone number and obtain the Whatsapp password.

 Copy and rename ```credentials.txt.example``` to ```credentials.txt``` and add your login details (phone number and password provided by previous step).